-First, the Supreme Court, the Secretary of the Commonwealth, and the petitioners were in utter agreement that deficiencies on the mailing envelope were "defects" under the Election Code that required a "cure" to remediate them.
+First, this Court, the Secretary of the Commonwealth, and the petitioners were in utter agreement that deficiencies on the mailing envelope were "defects" under the Election Code that required a "cure" to remediate them.
 See id. at 377.
 It does not appear any party argued that in the absence of a cure-and, critically, none was observed in the Election Code nor supplied by the Court-that these defects could be simply ignored.
 Indeed, it appears the very premise of the dispute in Boockvar was that absent judicial intervention, ballots would be rejected based on "minor" defects.
-With the Supreme Court having, rightly, refused to provide that cure (which only the General Assembly can supply), the clear inference is that such "minor" defects render the ballots with which they are affiliated incurable and void.
-See In re Scroggin, 237 A.3d 1006, 1018 (Pa.
-2020) ("It is well-settled that the 'socalled technicalities of the Election Code' must be strictly enforced, 'particularly where ... they are designed to reduce fraud."").
+With the Court having, rightly, refused to provide that cure (which only the General Assembly can supply), the clear inference is that such "minor" defects render the ballots with which they are affiliated incurable and void.

-Second, at a minimum, the Boockvar decision foretells the outcome of this appeal.
+Second, at a minimum, the decision foretells the outcome of this appeal.
 Indeed, Justice Wecht's concurrence takes the narrow issue presented by the petitioners there-the right to cure-and projected it forward to the obvious next case: one involving un-cured ballots.
 His projection, albeit his alone, is that such ballots are invalid.
 See id. at 389.
 His analysis of the matter should be adopted here, since the Election Code's mandate is clear-the declaration on the outer envelope must be fully completed, the date included-and there is no judicial right to line-item-veto out those parts of the Election Code that a court might otherwise deem unwise or unimportant.
 See id. at 373 (majority opinion) (citing Winston, 91 A. at 522 for the proposition that "[t]he power to regulate elections is legislative").
 As Justice Wecht observed, applying a uniform in-or-out, objective analysis to such defects offends neither the Election Code nor the Pennsylvania Constitution.
-The Court here should adopt the same reasoning and thus require all boards of elections to count only those ballots that were objectively complete, as the Election Code demands, and not count those that were objectively incomplete.
+The Court here should adopt the same reasoning and thus require all boards of elections to count those ballots that were objectively complete, as the Election Code demands, and not count those that were objectively incomplete.
 Simply put, ballots not validly cast as the Election Code requires should not be made valid by simply ignoring provisions of the statute.